redhat-developer/odo/docs/development.md

     Do not upload any binaries for release
     When new tag is created Travis-CI starts a special deploy job.
     This job builds binaries automatically (via `make prepare-release`) and then uploads it to GitHub release page (done using odo-bot user).
-3. When job fishes you should see binaries on GitHub release page.
+3. When a job finishes you should see binaries on the GitHub release page.
 Release is now marked as a draft.
 Update descriptions and publish release.
 4. Verify that packages have been uploaded to rpm and deb repositories.
 5. Confirm the binaries are available in GitHub release page and update the file `build/VERSION` with latest version number.